AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/typescript.language.rules.md

 - Do not use `any` (except as a last resort).

 ## Modules
+- In this context a module is a typescript file that exports a single object.

 ### Export
 - Export objects with methods rather than standalone functions for better testability.
 - Use named exports over default exports for clarity and better IDE support.
-- Export only one module per file.
+- Export only one component per file.

 ### Naming
 - The exported object got a `<intention><artifact>` name in camelCase.